Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Admissible Formal Schemes

-\begin{lemma} Let $(R, I)$ be a ring with a finitely generated ideal $I$, and $A$ be an $I$-adically complete $R$-algebra with an $R$-action\footnote{It is automatically continuous in the $I$-adic topology.} of a finite group $G$.
-Then $A^G$ is complete in the $I$-adic topology. \end{lemma} \begin{proof} Clearly $A^G$ is $I$-adically separated since $A$ is, and it is complete for the subspace topology from $A$\footnote{Since it the kernel of the continuous morphism $A \xr{\alpha-\rm{Id}} \prod_{g\in G} A$.}.
-But all this means by design is that
+\begin{lemma} Let $(R, I)$ be a ring with a finitely generated ideal $I$, and $M$ an $I$-adically complete $R$-module with a closed $R$-submodule $N\subset M$.
+Then $N$ is complete in the $I$-adic topology. \end{lemma} \begin{proof} Since $N$ is closed in $M$, it is complete for the subspace topology.
+All this means by design is that

 is an isomorphism, and we need to justify that this implies that